Climate change in the United Kingdom: The Carbon Trust and the ECA

 By providing a management service on behalf of the government, The Carbon Trust is actually helping govern a part of the carbon sector in England.
 Although created by the government in 2001, they are a private company, which means that, arguably, they represent the diminishment of central capacity to fulfil governing tasks.
 However, if the workings of the scheme and the part The Carbon Trust have to play is examined, then the opposite is true.
 In this instance DECC involved The Carbon Trust, as a body specialised in energy efficiency, and delegated responsibility to them "to ensure sufficient expertise" is brought to the governing process.
 It is still the government's decision to delegate such responsibility, and it is their policy that is being enacted.
 They have simply enlisted the help of an expert body to ensure that their desired outcomes are met.

 Emissions trading

 The UK Emissions Trading Scheme is a massive part of carbon governance.
-While it has been argued that this is an attempt to allow markets to govern carbon emissions by incentivising their proper management and allowing them to be traded and priced by supply and demand, the hierarchical influence of the governmental institutions, the EU and DECC, are still evident and prevent emissions trading in England in its current form being considered market governance.
-There are two emissions trading systems operating in England at this present moment, and the way in which they are governed is emblematic of the hierarchical nature of carbon governance at the national level.
+While it has been argued that this is an attempt to allow markets to govern carbon emissions by incentivising their proper management Although emissions allowances are traded and priced through market mechanisms, government institutions, the EU, and the Department of Energy and Climate Change (DECC) have continued to play a central role in regulating emissions trading in England.
+Scholars have therefore described UK carbon governance as combining market-based instruments with hierarchical state regulation.